 The case features a latch that can be turned with a small replica “Magic Colt”, a demon-killing gun that also doubled as a key to the Devil’s Gate in the show.
 Just to make the case user-friendly it can remain unlocked, with the doors held in place by magnets or tabs.

-Other things from the show like the car could make for a cool case, again it’s just that there are too many seasons (some 50 – 60 blu-ray discs in total), a tall order for any complete set.
+Other things from the show like the car could make for a cool case, but again it’s just that there are too many seasons (some 50 – 60 blu-ray discs in total), a tall order for any complete set.

 Some notes: I made the interior orange to represent “Hell”.
 I was tempted to add some orange LED’s at the mouth of the case but opted to keep it simple.
 I also added some dividers to make it easier to grab a box set and remove it from the case; this was because I saw this Charmed box set, which looks really tough to grab a season case from.
 When Warner Brothers does release a complete collection, I hope they offer a case with just the final season, so fans can add the seasons they already bought (one with every season could be offered to latecomers like myself).